Andrew Straus Head Coach

 It’s always fun to hear a coach’s race history!

 I was never really a big runner when I joined WeROCK.
 I’d run a couple of half marathons a decade earlier but stayed active playing basketball and hiking.
-But, now that I went through last season, I proudly hang my bibs and race medals and consider myself a full-fledged member of the running community.
-Marathon number 1 was virtual, so I’m still looking forward to that feeling of crossing the finish line at the OC Marathon this year.
+But now I proudly hang my bibs, race medals, and consider myself a full-fledged member of the running community.
+I’ve completed 4 marathons, dozens of half marathons and above distances and even completed the Goggins Challenge (4 miles, every 4 hours for 48 straight hours).

 Favorite WeROCK race

-I really loved the Citrus Heritage half marathon.
-I was really happy with my time this past year so that’s a part of the reason but, besides that, it’s really cool going through the orange groves and there was some lady passing out donuts from her front lawn along the last 2 mile home stretch.
-It’s also a huge step up for the kids when their previous longest race to that point was a 10K so it seemed like everyone left feeling pumped up and prepared for the 2nd half of the season and all the miles that laid ahead.
+I really love the Citrus Heritage half marathon.
+It’s really cool going through the orange groves and some of my personal best times have come at this race.
+It’s also a huge step up for the kids when their previous longest race to that point was a 10K, so everyone leaves feeling pumped up and prepared for the 2nd half of the season and all the miles that lay ahead.